Kallakurichi district: History

 During Ancient times, the region was under the rules of Cholas, Pallavas and various Local Chieftains like Tirukoilur king Malaiyaman.
 Due to its location between Chola naadu and Thondai naadu, the region was aptly called Nadu naadu (Mid-land).
 In later times, it passed between the hands of Gingee Nayaks, Arcot Nawabs.
 During the British Rule, the whole region was a part of the South Arcot District of Madras Presidency.

 Prior to 1960, the town of Kallakurichi was considered a village.
 In 1960, Kallakurichi became a town panchayat, and then was subsequently upgraded to special-grade town panchayat.
 On 20 October 2004, it was further upgraded to the third-grade municipality.
 On 7 September 2010, the municipality was upgraded to first-grade municipality.
 On 8 January 2019, the region surrounding the municipality of Kallakurichi was announced as the 33rd district of Tamil Nadu by bifurcating Villupuram.
 The area of this municipality is 11.69 km^{2} divided into 21 wards.

 Geography

 Kallakurichi District is bounded by Thiruvannamalai district in the north, Villupuram district in the east, Dharmapuri and Salem districts in the west, Perambalur and Cuddalore districts in the south.
 The greater part of the district is covered by the metamorphic rocks belonging to gneiss family.
 There are also three great groups of sedimentary rocks belonging to different geological periods.
-The Kalrayan Hills in the North represents a continuous range of hills covered with some thorny forests and vegetation, which are part of Eastern Ghats.
-Major rivers in the district include the Thenpennai, Manimukthar, Gomukhi, and Gadilam.
+The Kalvarayan Hills in the North represents a continuous range of hills covered with some thorny forests and vegetation, which are part of Eastern Ghats.
+Major rivers in the district include the Thenpennai, Manimuthar, Gomukhi, and Gadilam.
 Major source of irrigation is through lakes, canals and wells.